How we can all do our bit when it comes to vegan activism – in a way that works for us

 We all love food.
 Eating is much more than just a way to source food for most of us.
 Eating can be a comfort, a treat, a celebration, a social activity.
 So, when you first introduce the idea of removing or reducing foods a person has been eating all their lives – they may well panic!

 If you love cooking, then hop on your social media and share the wonderful meals you’ve been making – and don’t forget to tag Veganuary so we can see your amazing creations!
 Include the recipe details as well, and you’re sure to get positive and inquisitive feedback.
 Plus, your friends will probably want to try out your tasty treats.
+(It’s more simple than ever to cook vegan.
+Don’t believe us?
+Have a look at our easy vegan recipes now!)

 3. Shout About Skincare